-Students must sometimes interrupt their studies for a variety of reasons (military service, illness, car accidents, death in the family, a natural catastrophe, or employment hardships, etc.).
-Students choosing to take a leave of absence should first contact their Cohort / Academic Advisor to discuss their plans while on leave to work out any conditions that may be necessary for a smooth return to SUM Bible College & Theological Seminary (SUM).
+Students must sometimes interrupt their studies for a variety of reasons (military service, illness, car accidents, death in the family, a natural catastrophe, employment hardships, etc.).
+Students choosing to take a leave of absence should first contact their Cohort/Academic Advisor to discuss their plans while on leave to work out any conditions that may be necessary for a smooth return to SUM.

-A student may leave SUM by either withdrawing from the College / Seminary (this means leaving with no intention of returning) or by taking a leave of absence (this means leaving temporarily, with the firm and stated intention of returning).
+A student may leave SUM by either withdrawing from the college/seminary (this means leaving with no intention of returning) or by taking a leave of absence (this means leaving temporarily, with the firm and stated intention of returning).
 Notifying instructors or ceasing to attend classes does not complete the process.
-A Leave of Absence Form must be filled out by the student.
-If a student is unable to fill out the Leave of Absence Form, an Academic Advisor may submit the form on the student's behalf.
+Students should submit an academic withdrawal form online and indicate either a permanent or temporary withdrawal.
+If a student is unable to fill out the form, an academic advisor may submit the form on the student's behalf.

-When a student requests a leave of absence during a term, they may also need to apply for an Incomplete for any courses they are not able to finish.
-This is a separate process from the leave of absence.
-(See below for the requirements and process for an Incomplete.)
-If a student who requested a leave of absence fails to enroll in the next six (6) months, their enrollment status will change to Withdrawn and they may have to begin repaying Title IV loans when the grace period ends.
-A Withdrawn student will need to reapply in order to return to classes if they are more than one (1) year from their last attendance.
+When a student requests a leave of absence during a term, they may also need to apply for an Incomplete (I) for any courses they are unable to finish.
+This is a separate process from the leave of absence (see below for the requirements and process for an Incomplete.).
+If a student who requested a leave of absence fails to enroll in the next six (6) months, their enrollment status will change to Withdrawn (W) and they may have to begin repaying Title IV loans when the grace period ends.
+A withdrawn student will need to reapply in order to return to classes if it has been more than one (1) year since their last attendance.
 Any credits earned at SUM in the student's previous time of enrollment will be categorized as transfer credits.
 Please see the section on Transfer Credits for more information.

-The Academic Department is responsible to communicate any approved leave of absences to the Financial Aid Office within two (2) weeks of the student's last day of attendance in order for proper procedures to be taken in the handling of Title IV aid.
-The length of time for the leave of absence is determined by the student's action plan and must be agreed upon by the College and the student, but is not to exceed the 180 days in any 12-month period as mandated by the Department of Education, and the student must resume coursework at the same point in the academic program that they began the leave of absence.
+The Academic Department is responsible to communicate any approved leave of absences to the Financial Aid Office within two (2) weeks of the student's last day of attendance for proper procedures to be taken in the handling of Title IV aid.
+The length of time for the leave of absence is determined by the student's action plan and must be agreed upon by SUM and the student but is not to exceed 180 days in any 12-month period as mandated by the Department of Education, and the student must resume coursework at the same point in the academic program that they began their leave of absence.
 The student may not receive any additional Title IV funds until they have completed the coursework required for the term in which the leave of absence occurred.
-If future developments warrant an amendment to the action plan, the student must submit a revision to the action plan which will be approved or rejected by the College.
+If future developments warrant an amendment to the action plan, the student must submit a revision to the action plan which will be approved or rejected by SUM.

 Title IV recipients who fail to fulfill the leave of absence action plan and have exhausted the appeals process may be subject to a revised loan repayment schedule, including the expiration of the grace period granted under the terms of the repayment of Title IV Loans.
-SUM will report the student's last day of attendance in accordance with Federal Regulations.
+SUM will report the student's last day of attendance in accordance with federal regulations.